ZetaMap/Kandinsky-Numworks/FAQ.md

 ### Why all functions are linked to a class?
 To make the program more readable ("putting away your books allows you to find them more quickly"), and then I got used to programming like that (because of Java XD).

+## Are you French ?
+Yes, I'm French and my English is bad, that's why I use a translator XD.